egranata/aria/README.md

 Ready to try Aria?
 Want to contribute to the language?
 Great!
 Whether you’re fixing bugs, adding features, or improving the documentation, we’d love your help!

-If it's your first time contributing, check out [good starter bugs](https://github.com/egranata/aria/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) on GitHub.
+If it's your first time contributing, check out [good starter bugs](https://github.com/egranata/aria/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) or [help wanted](https://github.com/egranata/aria/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) on GitHub.

 For all this and more, visit [our website](https://egranata.github.io/aria/)!